 $listitem = $manager->createListItem();

-Then, you can set the required ID of the foreign domain add the list item to the domain item:
+Then you can set the required ID of the foreign domain in order to add the list item to the domain item:

 $item = $manager->create(); $item->addListItem( 'attribute', $listitem->setRefId( '123' ) ); $item->addListItem( 'attribute', $listitem->setRefId( '123' ), $refItem );